Traces for factorization homology in dimension 1: Factorization homology of the walking adjunction

 \section{Factorization homology of the walking adjunction}

 The main technical result of this section is the calculation of $\int_{\SS^1}\Adj$, the factorization homology over the circle of the walking adjunction.
 We state this calculation, Theorem~\ref{t10}, below; we prove it at the conclusion of~\S\ref{sec.fact.adj}.
-See Appendix~\S\ref{sec.adjunction} for definitions of the paracyclic category $\para$, the walking dual $\Dual$, and the walking adjunction $\Adj$.
+See Appendix~\S\ref{sec.adjunction} for definitions of the paracyclic category $\para$, the walking dual $\Dual$, and the walking adjunction $\Adj$; see Appendix~\S\ref{sec.recall.fact} for a survey of the $\alpha$- and $\beta$-versions of factorization homology.

-\begin{theorem} There is a canonical equivalence between cospans of $\TT\simeq \sB\ZZ$-module-$\infty$-categories:
+\begin{theorem} There is a canonical equivalence between cospans of $\TT\simeq \sB\ZZ$-module-$(\oo,1)$-categories: